lucendio/lecture-devops-infos/content/exercises/define-and-run-pipeline.md

 * gain basic knowledge of how to use an automation platform
 * configure and run a CI/CD pipeline
+* implement a workflow strategy to enable collaboration

 ## Prerequisites